 Celibacy “Vacancy for God” in Marriage

 “Marriage is a relationship where man and woman protect and nurture the inner sanctum within and between them and they witness to that by the way that they love each other.
-We often think the word vocation applies only those called to a religious life, but marriage is also a vacare deo, a “call of God”.
-Celibacy is an important part of marriage.
+We often think the word vocation applies only those called to a religious life, but marriage is also a vacare Deo, a call of God.
+And celibacy is an important part of marriage.
 This is not simply because married couples may have to live separated from each other for long periods of time.
 Nor is it because they need to abstain from sexual relations because of physical, mental, or spiritual reasons.
-It is rather that the intimacy of marriage itself is an intimacy that is based on the common participation in a Love greater than the love that two people can offer each other.”4
+It is rather that the intimacy of marriage itself is an intimacy that is based on the common participation in a love greater than the love that two people can offer each other.”5

 Married or Single: A Witness to God’s Love

 These passages encourage and give me hope.
 The vocations (callings of God) of singleness and marriage are both beautiful and equal in their significance.
-Each can be chosen to be lived out in a way that helps us flourish as long as God continues to be our Source.
-Jesus lived out His life on earth as a single celibate man and in heaven human marriage will disappear.
+Each can be chosen to be lived out in a way that helps us flourish, as long as God continues to be our Source.
+Jesus lived out His life on earth as a single, celibate man, and in heaven human marriage will disappear.
 We all will celebrate the Marriage of the Lamb united to Christ.
 Meanwhile in the present, our sexuality is rooted and mirrored by the Holy Trinity, who knows each of us intimately.
 But how do we walk this out in a practical way?
-There are many questions a single, celibate man or woman has to contend with—we’ll explore this in my next blog.
+There are many questions a single, celibate man or woman has to contend with.
+We’ll explore some of them in my next article.

 A staff member since June of 1992, Scott is a key player in the WGA discipleship ministry.
 He plans, organizes, and implements every aspect of the Thursday night support group.
 In addition to public speaking, counseling group participants and training leaders, Scott maintains personal contact with many group members and it is to Scott’s credit that many group members feel personally welcomed, cared for and loved.